 Let’s Get Started

 We understand families want to have options for their child’s education, which may include a choice other than their resides school.
-New for the 2023-24 school year, JCPS is also offering students living in the Choice Zone an option to attend school close to home.
-Eighth-grade students can also apply to network schools, Academies of Louisville, magnet schools, and magnet programs.
+Eighth-grade students can also apply to in-network Academy of Louisville schools, magnet schools, and magnet programs.

-Review the school options, programs, and offerings at each high school with your child, and align them with your child’s goals and future plans after high school.
+Review the school options for your child, and evaluate how the programs and offerings at those schools align with your child’s goals and future plans after high school.

 What Are Your Next Steps?